 |Neo-Bank||MAB in INR|

-Variable cost of maintaining an active account
+The variable cost of maintaining an active account

 |Service||Avoidable/Pay per use?|